dask/dask/docs/source/bag.rst

 Create Bags
 -----------

-There are several ways to create dask.bags around your data
+There are several ways to create dask.bags around your data:

 ``db.from_sequence``
 ~~~~~~~~~~~~~~~~~~~~

-You can create a bag from an existing Python sequence.
+You can create a bag from an existing Python sequence:

 .. code-block:: python

    >>> import dask.bag as db
    >>> b = db.from_sequence([1, 2, 3, 4, 5, 6])

-You can control the number of partitions into which this data is binned.
+You can control the number of partitions into which this data is binned:

 .. code-block:: python